Here are a Few of the Best Day Trips From Split!

 Let us guess – you’re in Split, Croatia and you’re saying “pfffft, seen this place – let’s get out of here and see more”.
 Right?
 Perhaps you haven’t left yet and you’re trip planning?
 Whatever your reasoning, there are so many day trips from Split that you can go on.

 From swimming in stunning waterfalls at Krka National Park, making a day trip to islands from Split, or even wandering the historic old town in nearby Trogir, there really is a day trip for everyone.
+Croatia just has so many top attractions.
 Not to mention the classic Split to Zadar day trip just up the Croatian coast!
 If you’ve got your own car, getting around is easy.
 In another post, even help you plan the best road trip around Croatia for any length!

 If you’re really ambitious, you could even make the day trip from Split to Dubrovnik – but that’s a FAR journey for just a day.
 We’ll cover how to get from Split to Dubrovnik in another post since there are lots of ways to make the journey!

-All that said, we lived just outside of Split for a few weeks (in the Kastelas, see below) and had the chance to do most of these!
+All that said, we lived just outside of Split for a few weeks (in the Kastelas, see below) and had the chance to do most of these day trips.
 For a few of them, you’ll even find longer guides so be sure to check them out for all the details and our experiences!
 Here are some of the best day trips you can take from Split.